 Southern Australia - Summary

-Last seasons hay is limited in supply and there is limited carryover from previous years.
+- Hay supplies have moved fast, and there is limited carryover from previous years.

 Western Australia - Summary

-Price change in table below reflects moves since previous report (13th September, 2019)
+Price change in table below reflects moves since previous report (20th March, 2020)